Wendalf/interview-prep/README.md

 ### Differences between Objects and Modules

 * Modules serve as a mechanism for namespaces
-* Modules provide as a mechanism for multiple inheritance via mix-ins and cannot be instantiated like classes can
+* Modules provide a mechanism for multiple inheritance via mix-ins and cannot be instantiated

 ### When to use modules vs classes?